pieface-/3dsphysicssandbox/README.md

 An application for messing with physics on the 3ds

 ###Current Features:
 - Manipulate multiple different sized squares with the stylus
+- Objects will bounce off of each other
 - The squares are affected by gravity, with walls, and friction
 - Modifiable gravity, collision elasticity, and friction values
 - Take a screenshot
 - Control gravity by tilting 3ds (accelerometer)
 - Move camera with circle pad
-- Drawable (but not functional) walls
-- Code optimization and modularization
+- Walls that squares will bounce off of
-- different squares and walls can be made by editing code in main.c
+- different squares and walls can be made using on screen ui

 ###Possible plans for the Future:
 - Fix Banner Sound (Warning: sound may be irritable)
-- Save and load state to and from file (coming v0.3)
+- Save and load state to and from file (coming v0.4)
-- objects interact with each other (coming v0.3)
 - Different kinds of objects (like circles or custom shapes)
 - Proper implementation of forces/momentum and vectors
 - Tension and ropes